ItzBLAZE-01/Vape-v4.10/README.md

 6) Run "Vape v4.10.bat" as administrator.
 6) Do NOT quit the terminal window, as it will remove Vape.

-# Safe?
-Yes it is safe and tested by me, but as it is unfinished it maybe buggy at times.

 # Compatibilities
 This crack is unfinished and hence is only compatible with-
 1) Lunar Client (1.8.9)